 Coming for an outpatient appointment

-You will receive an appointment letter with details of your appointment.
-Please double check the venue for your appointment so you are clear where you are going.
-We have two hospital sites (Halton and Warrington) and provide services elsewhere in our communities.
+Please check the location information carefully as we have two hospital sites (Halton and Warrington) and provide services at other places in our communities too.
 Visit our locations page for more information on our sites.

 Managing your appointments